Axolotl Care

 Food

-The best food for adult axolotls are red wigglers, which we carry.
+The best food for adult axolotls are european nightcrawlers, which we carry.
 They can sometimes be found at Petsmart or Academy.
-Axolotls eat by sucking their food into their mouth and swallowing whole.
+The axolotl eats by sucking food into its mouth and swallowing whole.
 Food that is too large can cause impaction.
 Gravel should be avoided as a substrate because it is easily sucked in along with the food and can also cause impaction.
+Carnivore pellets are a nutritious snack that promote long, bright, fluffy gills.

-Adults: 2 red wigglers daily, or 1 red worm (european nightcrawler)
+Adults: 2 red wigglers daily, or 1 european nightcrawler (Red worm)

 Light

 Axolotls don't like too much light.
 Their eyes have adapted to low-light conditions, as they live in areas where the light levels are quite low, and usually, the plants on the water surface cover the water.
 Bright light also hinders their vision.
 We can try to replicate those conditions in our tanks as much as possible.
 It’s very important to place your axolotl tank away from direct sunlight which will also cause problems, by heating the water in the tank.
-When using lights, keep them on blue setting during the day, and off at night.
+When using a light on the tank, keep it on a blue setting during the day, and off at night.
 Limit white light to cleaning times.

 Plants

 If you have plants in your tank, they will need light to stay healthy.
 Choose led lights that don't emit heat.
 The best color is blue, as it is calming to the axolotl while still giving plants the light they need.
 Since axolotl tanks are cool and dark, plant options are limited.
 Our favorites are Java Fern & Anubia.
-The plants are beneficial for the axolotl tank in two very important ways.
-First, they absorb much, if not all of the nitrates that will naturally occur in a properly cycled tank.
+The plants are beneficial for the axolotl tank in two ways.
+First, they absorb some of the nitrates that will naturally occur in a properly cycled tank.
 Second, the axolotls enjoy them by resting beneath them, swimming among them and sometimes sitting in them.

 Tank Mates